tekwiz/radiant-member-extension/README.md

 Using the import facility of the extension will create only inactive members.

-When you deactivate a member, his password is being copied in a new field and he won't be able to access his acount.
+When you deactivate a member, his password is being copied in a new field and he won't be able to access his account.
 Activating him will copy his old password.

 ### Administration